Average cost optimal control under weak ergodicity hypotheses: Relative value iterations: Preliminaries

 \subsection{Discussion}

-To guide the reader in the approach we follow to establish the Bellman equation and the existence of an optimal stationary Markov policy, we review the case of an MDP on a countable state space with compact action space under the near monotone hypothesis.
+To guide the reader in the approach we follow to establish the Bellman equation and the existence of an optimal stationary Markov policy, we review the case of an MDP on a countable state space with compact action space under the near monotone hypothesis \cite{Borkar-91}.
 Let the state space be $\NN_0\df\{0,1,2,\dotsc\}$, and $\cU(x)=\Act$ for all $x\in\NN_0$.
+Suppose the state $0$ is reachable with positive probability from every other state under some control.
 Under the near-monotone hypothesis in \hyperlink{C}{\textup{(C)}}, we obtain an optimal ergodic occupation measure $\zeta^\star = \uppi_{\zeta^\star}\circledast v_{\zeta^\star}$.
-Let $K\subset\NN_0$ denote the support of $\uppi_{\zeta^\star}$, and without loss of generality suppose that $0\in K$.
+Let $K\subset\NN_0$ denote the support of $\uppi_{\zeta^\star}$.
+Then necessarily, $0\in K$.
 Then $v_{\zeta^\star}$ is defined on $K$ via the disintegration of $\zeta^\star$, and thus the Markov chain `controlled' by $v_{\zeta^\star}$ is well defined when restricted to $K$.
 We would like to extend $v_{\zeta^\star}$ to some policy $v_\star\in\Usm$ which is optimal in the sense of the definition in \cref{S2.1.1}.
 Let $\uptau_A$ denote the first return time to a set $A$, defined by